CountCluster: Training-Free Object Quantity Guidance with Cross-Attention Map Clustering for Text-to-Image Generation: Implementation Details

 In this study, we implemented our method and determined all hyperparameters with reference to the diffusion pipeline code of Attend-and-Excite \cite{10.1145/3592116}.
 The proposed quantity control method was build on both pretrained SD2.1 \cite{Rombach_2022_CVPR} and SDXL \cite{podell2024sdxl} models.
 The object tokens and their quantities were automatically extracted from the prompt using the \texttt{inflect} library.

 During image generation, the guidance scale \cite{ho2022classifierfreediffusionguidance} of the diffusion model was fixed at 7.5.
 In the proposed method, Gaussian smoothing with a kernel size of $3$ and $\sigma=0.5$ was applied to the object cross-attention map, followed by min-max normalization.
-For the clustering step, we set the attention score threshold $\tau=0.3$.
+For the clustering step, we set the attention score threshold $\tau=0.35$.

-The image latent was updated during the first 10 timesteps ($t \in {50, \ldots, 40}$) of the denoising process.
-For ours(SD2.1), the scale factor $\alpha$ was set to $40$, while for ours(SDXL), it was set to $75,000$.
-Additionally, at $t_{50}$, iterative refinement was applied until the loss dropped below $0.2$, and at $t_{40}$, refinement continued until the loss reached $0.15$ or lower, in order to further optimize the latent.
+The image latent was updated during the first 10 timesteps of the denoising process ($t=50$).
+In ours (SD2.1), the scale factor ($\alpha$) was set to 1, while in ours (SDXL), it was set to 10,000.
+The latent was updated 20 times in total.

 For image generation, CountGen \cite{binyamin2024count} utilized four NVIDIA RTX 3090 GPUs in parallel for inference, whereas all other experiments were conducted on a single RTX 3090 GPU.
 In addition, count token training for the method of Zafar et al. \cite{zafar2024iterativeobjectcountoptimization} was performed using two RTX 3090 GPUs.